See, Play and Learn

 Diagnosis and Tests

-- About BMI for Children and Teens (Centers for Disease Control and Prevention) Also in Spanish
+- About Child and Teen BMI (Centers for Disease Control and Prevention) Also in Spanish

 - How Are Obesity and Overweight Diagnosed?
-(National Institute of Child Health and Human Development) Also in Spanish
+(Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

 - Obesity Screening (National Library of Medicine) Also in Spanish